All individual plants are $4.00 each.

 Judging the IU Homecoming Parade last fall inspired me to include this large red superb chile.
 A tribute to my alma mater and great for Hoosier and non-Hoosier gardeners alike.
 Annuum.

 I double gloved while seed-saving these.
 Even that was not enough!
 This ghost warrier almost slew me.
 Limited supply.
 Chinense.

 This was one of my favorites from 2007.
-Adorable small red chiles give rise to its other name: pouty nipple.
+Adorable small mild red chiles give rise to its other name: pouty nipple.
 Sucking on this chile will certainly make you pucker up.
 Chinense.